 1. Have a folder on your computer where you can save future appraisal content, as it happens throughout the year.
 This will make your life much easier for your next appraisal!

-2. Have 3-5 objectives for the year that are SMART.
+2. Have 3-5 work objectives for the year that are SMART.
 These should include goals to deliver your specific role including your professional development.
 It will likely also include a ‘corporate’ goal to contribute to the overall development of the business.